Origins and the Imperial Context

 The Strategic Reserve and the King’s Presence

-In battle, the Immortals were often stationed adjacent to the king and his immediate retinue, the "Kinsmen" (Syngeneis) and the "Apple Bearers" (Melophoroi) who formed the innermost protective detail.
+In battle, the Immortals were often stationed adjacent to the king and his immediate retinue, the "Kinsmen" (Syngeneis) and the "Apple Bearers" (Melophoroi), who formed the innermost protective detail.
 This positioning allowed the king to exert direct command over the elite corps and deploy them as the tactical situation demanded.
+The Immortals also acted as a ceremonial guard, accompanying the king on public appearances and reinforcing the divine aura of the monarch.

 Thermopylae (480 BCE): The Night March

 The Immortals did not break.
 They withdrew in order to regroup.
 Their true contribution came later.
 When the Greek traitor Ephialtes revealed a mountain path that bypassed the pass, Xerxes dispatched the Immortals under the command of Hydarnes on a night march.
 The route was difficult, but the Immortals were trained for precisely such endurance operations.
-They moved silently at night, overwhelmed the small Phocian guard contingent stationed on the path, and descended on the rear of the Greek position at dawn.
+They moved silently at night, overwhelming the small Phocian guard contingent stationed on the path, and descended on the rear of the Greek position at dawn.
 This maneuver was the decisive action of the battle.
-The Immortal flanking march remains a textbook example of operational surprise and demonstrates the corps' capacity for independent strategic action.
+The Immortal flanking march remains a textbook example of operational surprise and demonstrates the corps’ capacity for independent strategic action.
+The ability to move a 10,000-man force through rough terrain under darkness was a testament to their discipline and professionalism.

 Plataea (479 BCE): Breaking the Stalemate